Cundall (engineering consultancy): Development

-Cundall is a multi-disciplinary engineering consultancy established in 1976 by Michael Burch, Rick Carr, Geoff Cundall, David Gandy, and Bernard Johnston.
-Founded in Newcastle and Edinburgh, Cundall now has United Kingdom offices in London, Newcastle, Edinburgh, Birmingham, Belfast, and Manchester, with Australian offices in Sydney, Perth, Melbourne, and Adelaide; Asian offices in Hong Kong, Shanghai, and Singapore; Middle East and North African (MENA) offices in Dubai, Doha, and Tripoli, and European offices in Dublin, Bucharest, Paphos, Madrid, and Wroclaw.
+The 2010s saw significant expansion of the company.
+By 2014, Cundall was operating numerous offices around the world; in the United Kingdom, it had offices in London, Newcastle, Edinburgh, Birmingham, Belfast, and Manchester; its Australian offices were in Sydney, Perth, Melbourne, Brisbane, and Adelaide; the Asian offices included Hong Kong, Shanghai, Manila, and Singapore; and its Middle East and North African (MENA) offices were in Dubai, Doha, and Tripoli, and European offices in Dublin, Bucharest, Paphos, Madrid, and Wrocław.
+In 2014, Tomás Neeson took over as managing partner.